martinbudden/MaybeCube/README.md

 The STL files are on [thingiverse](https://www.thingiverse.com/thing:4912095).

 The assembly of the different MC300 and MC350 variants is essentially the same, the main differences are in the printbed.
-Larger variants naturally have a larger printbed and to support this can optionally have Z-rods on both sides of the printbed.
+Larger variants have a larger printbed and to support this can optionally have either Z-rods on both sides of the printbed, or a 3-point kinematic bed.

 If you would like to build a smaller printer, you may be interested in the MaybeCube's smaller sibling, the [BabyCube](https://github.com/martinbudden/BabyCube).